How Travis Helps Clients

-Dr. Travis Bliss provides counseling in nearly all major aspects of intellectual property law to clients ranging from individual inventors to small businesses to Fortune 500 companies.
-Travis has assisted clients in issues relating to IP procurement, licensing, counseling, opinions, competitive strategy, and enforcement.
-Travis’s breadth of knowledge comes from his real world experience, involvement in many different types of IP legal proceedings, and from long-term representation of clients of different sizes and in different technology areas.
-Because of this breadth of experience, Travis is able to consider multiple facets of intellectual property law when counseling a client on an IP issue, thereby providing his clients with a comprehensive view of the IP landscape.
+Dr. Travis Bliss counsels a variety of clients ranging from individual inventors to small businesses to Fortune 500 companies in nearly all major aspects of intellectual property law.
+Because of his breadth of experience, Travis is able to consider multiple facets of intellectual property law when counseling a client on an IP issue, thereby providing his clients with a comprehensive view of the IP landscape.
 Travis’ flexibility and adaptability to consider and work in the newest legal proceedings and technologies give value to clients who are looking for optimal solutions specific for their business needs.

-In the area of IP procurement, Travis has prepared and prosecuted domestic and foreign) for both small and large companies in numerous technology areas both within and outside of the field of life sciences, including novel plant species and transgenic plants, diagnostic testing methods and apparatus, pharmaceuticals, biologics, polymer science, spraying/fiber spinning technologies, mechanical devices, and materials science.
+Travis has prepared and prosecuted domestic and foreign patent applications for both small and large companies in numerous technology areas both within and outside of the field of life sciences, including novel plant species and transgenic plants, diagnostic testing methods and apparatus, pharmaceuticals, biologics, polymer science, spraying/fiber spinning technologies, mechanical devices and materials science.
 Additionally, he has experience in trademark procurement, maintaining a docket of trademark applications filed both domestically and internationally.
-Travis also has experience in monetizing IP rights through licensing and assignment.
-He has prepared licenses and conducted licensing negotiations for all types of intellectual property, including patents, trademarks and trade secrets.
-And, when necessary, Travis has been involved in litigations to enforce these licensed rights.

 Travis’s IP litigation experience includes litigating patent and trademark infringement disputes, trade secret disputes, licensing disputes and inventorship disputes in both federal and state courts.
-He has defended both large and small companies against charges of trade secret misappropriation and patent infringement, has asserted patents against competitors on behalf of clients, and has brought claims of improper inventorship against one of the largest companies in the world.
-Travis is also familiar with new and alternative forums for litigating IP disputes.
-For example, Travis has handled numerous Inter Partes Review and Patent Interference matters before the Patent Trial and Appeal Board.
+He has defended both large and small companies against charges of trade secret misappropriation and patent infringement, has asserted patents against competitors on behalf of clients and has brought claims of improper inventorship against one of the largest companies in the world.
+Travis is also a member of Buchanan’s Patent Office Litigation group and has litigated numerous disputes, including patent interference and inter partes review proceedings, before the U.S. Patent Office’s Patent Trial and Appeal Board (PTAB).

 In addition to his IP workload, Travis also strives to give back to the community and the legal profession by participating in pro bono legal programs.
-Since the day he was admitted to practice, Travis has volunteered as a guardian ad litem for the Delaware Office of the Child Advocate, representing the interests of children who are in the custody of the state or who are involved in difficult custody disputes.
-Through this work, Travis has helped see numerous children through difficult custody situations.
+Travis volunteers as a guardian ad litem for the Delaware Office of the Child Advocate, representing the interests of children who are in the custody of the state or who are involved in difficult custody disputes.
 As a result of his efforts on those cases, Travis was awarded the David B. Brown Pro Bono Award in 2010.
 In addition, Travis is an active participant in his local community.
 He is the president of his local civic association and volunteers as a wrestling, basketball and soccer coach at his local youth organization.